 The following jurisdictions have enacted PFL laws:

-** Rhode Island's PFL program is referred to as Temporary Caregiver Insurance.
+- Rhode Island (referred to as Temporary Caregiver Insurance)

 Eligibility for wage replacement benefits varies under each law, but the benefits generally cover time off for an employee to: